William B. Cushing: Civil War

 The explosion threw everyone aboard the steam launch into the water.
-Recovering quickly, Cushing stripped off his uniform and swam to shore, where he hid until daylight.
-That afternoon, having avoided detection by Confederate search parties, he stole a small skiff and quietly paddled down-river to rejoin the Union forces at the river's mouth.
-Of the other men in Cushing's boat, William Houghtman escaped, John Woodman and Richard Higgins were drowned, and 11 were captured.
+Cushing stripped off his uniform and swam to shore to hide.
+The next afternoon, having avoided detection by Confederate search parties, Cushing stole a small skiff to rejoin the Union forces at the river's mouth.
+Of the other men in Cushing's boat, William Houghtman escaped, John Woodman and Richard Higgins drowned, and 11 others were captured.

-Cushing's daring commando raid blew a hole in Albemarles hull at the waterline "big enough to drive a wagon in."
+Cushing's commando raid blew a hole in Albemarles hull at the waterline "big enough to drive a wagon in."
 She sank immediately in the six feet of water below her keel, settling into the heavy bottom mud, leaving the upper armored casemate mostly dry and the ironclad's large Stainless Banner battle ensign flying from its flag staff, where it was eventually captured as a Union prize.

+Cushing's team recovered the Albemarle and received prize money.
+However, there was a dispute over the allocation of this money.
+The statute allocated one-tenth of the total prize for the boat's commander.
+After the rest of the money was distributed among the crew in proportion to their respective wages, the commander's share was actually smaller than three of his subordinates' shares.
+The dispute lasted 20 years.
+In 1885, the case reached the United States Supreme Court in United States v.
+Steever.

-Both of Cushing’s brothers were killed in combat.
-His oldest brother, Alonzo Cushing died at the battle of Gettysburg during Picket’s Charge.
+Two of Cushing’s three brothers were killed in combat.
+His oldest brother, Alonzo Cushing, died in 1863 at the Battle of Gettysburg during Pickett’s Charge.
 Howard Cushing died in 1871 fighting the Apaches.
-William Baker Cushing died 17 December 1874, possibly due to injuries he sustained and/or suffered from the Albemarle sound mission.